mage-hq/module-frontend-cancel-order/README.md

 # module-frontend-cancel-order
-Frontend Cancel Order extension free allows customers to cancel their orders from the front-end and notify the admin of the order cancellation via Email.
+Customers can cancel their orders from the front-end and notify the admin of the order cancellation via Email with the Magento 2 Frontend Cancel Order extension

 Please go to https://magehq.com/magento-2-frontend-cancel-order.html download free extension